Chakka-NagaVaishnavi/AWS-Cloud-Migration/README.md

-# AWS-Cloud-Migration
+# AWS Cloud Migration

-Efficiently migrated on-premises systems to AWS, optimizing costs and boosting performance.
-Seamless transformation for enhanced agility.
+Welcome to the AWS Cloud Migration project!
+This initiative showcases a successful migration from on-premises systems to Amazon Web Services (AWS).
+Our focus was on optimizing costs and enhancing performance, resulting in a seamless transformation for improved agility.
+Explore this project to learn about our journey towards efficient cloud adoption.